Potential flow

+In fluid dynamics, potential flow or irrotational flow refers to a description of a fluid flow with no vorticity in it.
+Such a description typically arises in the limit of vanishing viscosity, i.e., for an inviscid fluid and with no vorticity present in the flow.

-In fluid dynamics, potential flow (or ideal flow) describes the velocity field as the gradient of a scalar function: the velocity potential.
+Potential flow describes the velocity field as the gradient of a scalar function: the velocity potential.
 As a result, a potential flow is characterized by an irrotational velocity field, which is a valid approximation for several applications.
 The irrotationality of a potential flow is due to the curl of the gradient of a scalar always being equal to zero.

 In the case of an incompressible flow the velocity potential satisfies Laplace's equation, and potential theory is applicable.
-However, potential flows also have been used to describe compressible flows.
+However, potential flows also have been used to describe compressible flows and Hele-Shaw flows.
 The potential flow approach occurs in the modeling of both stationary as well as nonstationary flows.